 I didn’t want to walk.
 I really hated this attention, like all I did was read some books and I don’t need to be applauded for that, but I did it for my mom.
 Half of my incredible family flew out from Northern California just to see me walk on a stage for two seconds.
 The other half of my family called out of work that day just to make sure they could be there.
-Once I walked, then went outside to meet with everyone, I was handed flowers and necklaces and balloons and everyone started hugging me, and I was just really overwhelmed with love.
-I started crying.
-My family was really great and I was so grateful for them being there.
+When I went outside to meet them, I was handed flowers and necklaces and balloons and everyone started hugging me, and I was just really overwhelmed with love that I started crying.
+My family is really great and I was so grateful for them being there.
 I felt really cared about in that moment.

 College was an extremely personal journey for me.
-I had zero friends.
+I didn’t know a lot of people.
 The academic work I was doing was very introverted and isolating.
-Reading novels and writing about them – you can’t really work in groups doing that.
+Reading novels and writing about them.
+You don’t work in groups doing that.
+It’s hours on your bed trying to wrap your brain around fifteen chapters before the morning hits.
 I felt like nobody really understood what I was doing or why I was spending my time like this.
 “You’re majoring in English Literature?”
 “How do you read two novels in day?”
 I could not even tell you the answer.
 You sit in a room and read until your brain hurts.
 I did that for four years, and just like writing, it was a really lonely thing.

 By the time late August and September came around, I started feeling really weird.
 Everyone went back to school, and I didn’t have a job yet.
 I was kind of torn.
 I don’t know if post-college depression is actually thing, but what I do know is that people don’t talk about it enough.
 I mean after sixteen years of being a student, of answering to someone else, of creating content for someone for the purpose of a grade … What do you do when you don’t have to do that anymore?
-It was something I thought of constantly and made me wonder what was wrong with my brain right now.
+It was something I thought of constantly and made me wonder what I was supposed to actually be doing.
 Was I really feeling this low and lost and confused?
-I had no clue, and I still don’t really.
-I struggled so much with writing.
+I had no clue, and I still don’t, really.
+I struggled so much, especially with my writing.

 Writing for myself was really hard.
-I feel like I never really did that before.
-It was so difficult for me to get started in believing in what I had to say for myself.
+I felt like I never really did it before.
+It was so difficult for me to get started in believing in what I had to say for myself and from my heart.
+Thinking for myself for once.
 My writing journey has been crazy jacked up.
 There was a point where I didn’t write for two years before ever studying literature seriously.
 After not doing something for two years, it’s a little difficult to get back into.
 It was really crazy, and in this fall season, I was getting really frustrated and angry with myself.
 I felt like I wasn’t creative and that I wasn’t meant for doing this.
-I’ve cried like every night … Gonna be honest with you.
-I am totally still working on that.
+I’ve cried like every night … Gonna be honest with you, I am still working on that.

 • • •